The X-Files: Critical reception

 The X-Files received positive reviews from television critics, with many calling it one of the best series that aired on American television in the 1990s.
 Ian Burrell from the British newspaper The Independent called the show "one of the greatest cult shows in modern television".
 Richard Corliss from Time magazine called the show the "cultural touchstone of" the 1990s.
 Hal Boedeker from the Orlando Sentinel said in 1996 that the series had grown from a cult favorite to a television "classic".
 The Evening Herald said the show had "overwhelming influence" on television, in front of such shows as The Simpsons.
-In 2012, Entertainment Weekly listed the show at #4 in the "25 Best Cult TV Shows from the Past 25 Years", describing it as "a paean to oddballs, sci-fi fans, conspiracy theorists and Area 51 pilgrims everywhere.
+In 2012, Entertainment Weekly listed the show at No. 4 in the "25 Best Cult TV Shows from the Past 25 Years", describing it as "a paean to oddballs, sci-fi fans, conspiracy theorists and Area 51 pilgrims everywhere.
 Ratings improved every year for the first five seasons, while Mulder and Scully's believer-versus-skeptic dynamic created a TV template that's still in heavy use today."

 In 2004 and 2007, The X-Files ranked #2 on TV Guides "Top Cult Shows Ever".
 In 2002, the show ranked as the 37th best television show of all time.
 In 1997, the episodes "Clyde Bruckman's Final Repose" and "Small Potatoes" respectively ranked #10 and #72 on "TV Guide's 100 Greatest Episodes of All Time".
 In 2013, TV Guide included it in its list of the "60 Greatest Dramas of All Time" and ranked it as the #4 science fiction show and the #25 best series of all time.
 In 2007, Time included it on a list of the "100 Best TV Shows of All Time".
 In 2008, Entertainment Weekly named it the fourth-best piece of science fiction media, the fourth best TV show in the last 25 years and in 2009, named it the fourth-best in their list of the "20 Greatest Sci-fi TV Shows" in history.
 Empire magazine ranked The X-Files ninth best TV show in history, further claiming that the best episode was the third season entry "Jose Chung's From Outer Space".
 In 2013, the Writers Guild of America ranked The X-Files #26 on their list of the 101 Best Written TV Series.
 In 2015, on The Hollywood Reporters entertainment-industry ranked TV list "Hollywood's 100 Favorite TV Shows", The X-Files appeared at #3.
 According to The Guardian, MediaDNA research discovered that The X-Files was on top of the list of the most innovative TV brands.
 In 2009, it was announced that the show's catchphrase "The Truth Is Out There" was among Britain's top 60 best-known slogans and quotes.

 The X-Files has been criticized for being unscientific and privileging paranormal and supernatural ideas (e.g. the hypotheses made by Mulder).
 For instance, in 1998, Richard Dawkins wrote that "The X-Files systematically purveys an anti-rational view of the world which, by virtue of its recurrent persistence, is insidious."